sijingzhangzsj0604/docs/docs/cloud/concepts/route.md

 ![FINE GRAINED ROUTE CONTROL](https://static.apiseven.com/2022/12/30/fine-grained-route-control.png)

-The above fine grained route control configurations makes only requests with below characteristics can match the API:
+The above fine grained route control configurations makes only requests with below characteristics can match the route:

 1. Requests should have the `X-Debug` header.
 2. Requests should have the `version` arg in the query string, and its value should be `v1`.